Help kids to be fit by teaching them about the different types of movement that are part of their daily lives.

 Your moves do not have to be competitive or vigorous to be fit.
-You can move many different ways throughout the day.
+You can move in many different ways throughout the day.
 For example, everyday activities (e.g., walking, doing chores, etc.), playing games, and participating in sports are all great ways to move.
 Just get your body moving!

 Check for understanding: How do you choose to move?

 Create Movement Statements

 Download the Many Ways to Move printable for students to create “I will” statements telling how they will add more physical activity to their day.
-Discuss what students can do to on their own and when they may need help from an adult.
+Discuss what students can do on their own and when they may need help from an adult.